evasquez25/CS50-Final-Project/project/README.md

 YouTube Link: https://youtu.be/Ja5y8LFSrGw

-The purpose of my website to allow users to budget their money in a flexible and easy way.
+The purpose of my website is to allow users to budget their money in a flexible and easy way.

 WHAT'S NEEDED FOR THE WEBSITE?